dizda/CloudBackupBundle/README.md

         # Using dropbox via official API.
 You need to add "dropbox/dropbox-sdk": "1.1.*" in your composer.json file
         dropbox_sdk:
             remote_path: ~ # Required.
 Path to upload files (where the root '/' will be application folder)
+            remote_month_path: ~ # Required.
+Path to upload monthly files (where the root '/' will be application folder)
+			file_prefix:  ~ # Required.
+Type in the same value you have in your output_file_prefix parameter
+			remote_files_count: 3 # Required Set the limit of files you want to store in your (remote_path) folder
+            remote_month_count: 2 # Required Set the limit of files you want to store in your monthly (remote_month_path) folder
             access_token: ~ # Required.
 Access token provided by DropBox to authenticate your application.
 You can follow instructions at https://www.dropbox.com/developers/core/start/php

     databases: